If you have a business and collect GST/HST, managing your GST/HST obligations can be complicated.

 If you operate a business and your worldwide sales exceed $30,000 during any calendar quarter or your sales exceeded $30,000 in the last four consecutive calendar quarters, you are required to register for a GST/HST account and collect GST/HST on the products or services you sell.

 If your business earns less than $30,000 in worldwide sales in a given year, you are deemed a small supplier and need not register.
-However, with such a low threshold, in most cases if you are a sole proprietor, partnership or corporation that provide taxable supplies in Canada, you must register for a GST/HST account.
 Registration means you will have to collect the GST/HST on your goods and services and hold the money you collect from your customers “in trust” before remittance to the CRA.
-All GST/HST registrants must file a GST/HST return and remittance the GST/HST collected.
+All GST/HST registrants must file a GST/HST return and remittance for the GST/HST collected.

-If you are a public service, you’re a small supplier if the value of what you sell is less than $50,000 during any calendar quarter.
+If you are a public service, you are deemed a small supplier if the value of what you sell is less than $50,000 during any calendar quarter.
 For GST/HST purposes, a public service is either a non-profit organization, a charity, a municipality, a school authority, a hospital authority, a public college or a university.
 Small suppliers do not need a GST/HST account.

 Taxable Benefits and GST/HST

-Other than meals and entertainment, taxable benefits employers might choose to provide to their employees include parking, cell phone use, Internet use, or employee training.
+Taxable benefits employers might choose to provide to their employees include meals, entertainment, parking, cell phone use, Internet use, or employee training.

 When the benefit is an operating expense benefit, employers in Ontario must collect 9% of the value of the benefit for GST/HST purposes or 8.4% if you are a large business on December 31, 2018, for the purpose of the recapture of input tax credits for the provincial part of the HST.